-Background Elements of Region-Merging Segmentation:
+3.1 Region Merging Segmentation:

-Region-merging algorithms appear to be very well suited for the interpretation of high-resolution images [13] because of their high-quality results compared to other approaches [14].
-To obtain a partition of the image, region-based segmentation algorithms [15], [16] do not handle pixels but segments, which are sets of connected pixels.
+Region-merging algorithms appear to be very well suited for the interpretation of high-resolution images because of their high-quality results compared to other approaches.
+To obtain a partition of the image, regionbased segmentation algorithms [11], [12] do not handle pixels but segments, which are sets of connected pixels.
 The pixels that belong to the same segment exhibit common properties according to a homogeneity criterion.
 These algorithms have received a lot of attention from the OBIA community.
 Regionmerging algorithms start by assigning a different segment to each pixel of the image.
 The algorithm consists of merging adjacent segments until a termination criterion is fulfilled.

-At each iteration, merging costs are computed between adjacent segments.
-These merging costs are based on a homogeneity criterion and can represent not only how two similar segments are but also how homogeneous the resulting larger segment would be.
-The adjacent segment, for which the merging cost is the smallest compared to the other adjacent segments, is called the best adjacent segment of the given segment.
-A segment and its best adjacent segment are merged, if their merging cost is smaller than a threshold.
+At each iteration, merging predicate is computed between adjacent segments.
+These merging predicate is based on a homogeneity criterion and can represent not only how two similar segments are but also how homogeneous the resulting larger segment would be.
+The adjacent segment, for which the merging predicate is the smallest compared to the other adjacent segments, is called the best adjacent segment of the given segment.
+A segment and its best adjacent segment are merged, if their merging predicate is smaller than a threshold.
 This threshold avoids under segmentation.
 The merging process stops when there are no more possible fusions of segments.
 The homogeneity criterion can be based on statistical measures [17], spectral attributes [18], or topological attributes [5].
 A specific criterion for partitioning the image can be defined for a particular need.
+For the regions R and R' merging predicate is defined as